 When designing your website, it’s important to determine what you want visitors to do.
 For example, you might want them to be able to send an email to you, fill out a form, or access a patient portal to view and update their medical histories.

-Once you know what you want your visitors to do on your website, make sure that these actions are HIPAA-compliant, as well as easy for them to do.
+Once you know what you want your visitors to do on your website, make sure these actions are not only easy for them to take but also that they’re HIPAA compliant.
 To ensure you’re complying with HIPAA, ask yourself these questions:

-- Is PHI being collected on your website?
+- Are you collecting PHI via your website?

-- Is PHI being transmitted through your website?
+- Are you transmitting PHI through your website?

-- Is PHI being stored on a server on your website?
+- Are you storing PHI on a server on your website?

 If the answer to any of these questions is yes, make sure your website is HIPAA compliant.

-The first step is to obtain a Secure Socket Layer (SSL) certificate.
-This will create a secure link between your website and a visitor’s browser, ensuring that all PHI passed between the two remains private and secure.
+- Obtain a Secure Sockets Layer (SSL) certificate.
+An SSL certificate will create a secure link between your website and a visitor’s browser, ensuring that all PHI passing between the two remains private and secure.

 The bottom line on HIPAA-compliant websites

-When designing a HIPAA-compliant website, you must make sure that, when you collect PHI, it’s secure the entire time it’s being collected, stored, and transmitted.
+When designing a HIPAA-compliant website, you must make sure that PHI is secure the entire time it’s being collected, stored, and transmitted.